HyunCafe/contribute-practice/README.md

 ```
 <br><br>
 ## Create a branch
-* Now let's create a new branch through the terminal using the git switch _BranchName_.
+* Now let's create a new branch through the terminal using the git switch BranchName.

-Replace _BranchName_ with the name of the new branch you want to create.
+Replace BranchName with the name of the new branch you want to create.

 For example:
 ```